shahshubh/CampusCar/README.md

 -------------

 Before starting with installation you would require server for license plate recognition.
-For that please follow the steps in the README file [here](https://github.com/shahshubh/CampusCar-Server) and then come back.
+For that please follow the steps in the README file here [CampusCar-Server](https://github.com/shahshubh/CampusCar-Server) and then come back.

 Once the server is up and running copy the ngrok api url you get after running it and follow below steps.